mzajcev/dis25_nlp/README.md

 - Greet users and listen to their inputs.
 - Clean the input data by removing HTML tags, punctuations, digits, and stop words; correcting spellings, and lemmatizing the words.
-- Classify movie ratings based on user-selected technique: Logistic Regression or Naive Bayes.
+- Classify movie ratings based on user-selected technique: Logistic Regression or Naive Bayes and recommends movies based on the sentiment of the user-input.
 - Keep a record of the entire conversation that can be saved upon request.

 ### Dependencies